The Welsh economy may have been built on coal, but Cardiff & Swansea are now building an impressive digital tech cluster.

 The Welsh Government’s ‘Superfast’ programme offers connection to next-generation broadband, with connectivity spreading at a pace across Wales.
 The £1.28 billion Cardiff Capital Region City Deal plans include a world-class metro system and a series of measures aiming to drive digital innovation across South East Wales.

 Not content with that, the Swansea Bay City Region’s £500 million deal aims to transform the region into a digital super-hub building on the strengths of the local University and Tidal Lagoon.
-Finally, the Development Bank of Wales, due to launch this year, will provide more than £1 billion of investment support to Welsh business.
+The Development Bank of Wales, due to launch this year, will provide more than £1 billion of investment support to Welsh business.

 AMPLYFI is a leading Cardiff-based startup that has developed an artificial intelligence software platform, DataVoyant.
 By leveraging all open-source data in the Surface and Deep Web, DataVoyant is set to revolutionise the business intelligence sector.